Global Coalition Calls for Care to Be Recognised as a Human Right Worldwide

 Nicole Maloba (African Women’s Development and Communication Network) grounded financing care as a state obligation in African and global rights frameworks (including the Maputo Protocol), calling for public, gender-responsive funding; decent work and protection for formal and informal care workers; gender impact assessments in fiscal policy; action on illicit financial flows; and debt solutions so budgets can sustain care systems.

-Nilandjana Mukia (Oxfam International) reflected on movement strategy, noting recent norm-setting wins (including the Inter-American Court opinion) while warning against co-option and financialization of “care economy” agendas, and calling for broader alliances and coordinated advocacy on tax, debt, labor rights, and public-first public services to turn recognition into enforceable policy and budgets.
+Neelandjana Mukia (Oxfam International) reflected on movement strategy, noting recent norm-setting wins (including the Inter-American Court opinion) while warning against co-option and financialisation of “care economy” agendas, and calling for broader alliances and coordinated advocacy on tax, debt, labor rights, and public-first public services to turn recognition into enforceable policy and budgets.

 Strategic Discussion and Closing

-Camila Barreto from GIESCR moderated closing discussion emphasizing diversity of analysis: policies across regions, legal/human rights aspects, structural financing challenges.
+Camila Barreto from GI-ESCR moderated the closing discussion emphasising diversity of analysis: policies across regions, legal/human rights aspects, structural financing challenges.

 Don't miss our updates